On closed oriented surfaces in the 3-sphere: Invariants of an algebraic scene

-From the table above we can see that for the handlebody knot diagrams $\HKfiveone$ and $\HKsixone$, the $S_4$-index can already distinguish the bi-knotted scenes obtained by blowing up $D$ and $D^{\prime}$, but for $\HKsixeleven$, we need the $A_5$-index to see that blowing up $D$ and blowing up $D^{\prime}$ induce different bi-knotted scenes.
+From the table above we can see that for the handlebody knot diagrams $\HKfiveone$ and $\HKsixone$, the $S_4$-index can already distinguish the bi-knotted scenes obtained by performing the satellite construction w.r.t.\ $D$ and $D^{\prime}$, but for $\HKsixeleven$, we need the $A_5$-index to see that performing the satellite construction w.r.t.\ $D$ and $D^{\prime}$ induce different bi-knotted scenes.
 Note that the $A_4$-index can distinguish none of them.